RedHatGov/fips-compliant-vault/README.md

     security.provider.2=com.sun.net.ssl.internal.ssl.Provider BCFIPS

-however, this is not possible due to the use of a wrapped TrustManager in EAP 6.
+however, this is not possible with both EAP 6.4 and EAP 7.0 due to several issues noted above.

 Copy the `bc-fips-1.0.0.jar` to the `$JRE_HOME/lib/ext` endorsed extensions directory.